SLMakomazi/TasklistApp/vm/README.md

 # VM Deployment - TasklistApp

 This directory contains the VM deployment configuration for the TasklistApp.
-The VM deployment runs the Spring Boot application as a systemd service and connects to the same PostgreSQL database used by the Docker deployment.
+The VM deployment runs the Spring Boot application as a systemd service and connects to the same PostgreSQL database used by the Docker and Kubernetes deployments.

 ## Table of Contents